• Jewellery & Craft Gallery

 Stud earrings are also available with earring posts made of sterling silver (or for gold studs, with gold filled earring posts) Read on for more information…

-Sterling silver earring hooks on the elegant earrings from the Ocean Collection
+Sterling silver earring wires on the elegant earrings from the Ocean Collection

 More on plated metals;